sharepointoscar/JCasC/README.md

 To bring up or build Jenkins image, all you do is execute this command to have it running in the background.
 ` docker-compose up -d`
-## Build and run the image manually using Docker CLI To Build and Run Jenkins
+## Build and run the Jenkins image manually using Docker CLI
 If you need to use the CLI, this is how you would build and run the Jenkins image.
 We use the -rm=true flag to remove intermediate containers.
 ``` bash
    docker build -t=sharepointoscar/jenkins -rm=true .